heinlein/ovirt-console/README.md

 ### Caveats

-* The script only works for VNC consoles.
-I don't use SPICE.
+* The script originally worked only for VNC consoles.
+I don't use SPICE, but Mark Petersen has submitted a patch that passes a valid SPICE console request to the RemoteViewer application.
+I haven't tested this capability.
 * The script is known to work under OS X 10.9.4, 10.9.5, 10.10, 10.10.1 and 10.10.2.
 No other operating systems or versions of OS X have been tested.
 * I'm new to Python, so I've probably violated a gazillion best practices.
 You can patch or keep silent; whining is not allowed. :-)